nocobase/docs/docs/ja-JP/handbook/action-template-print/index.md

 ##### Example
 In Microsoft Word:
-- Right-click the table header → Table Properties → Check “Repeat as header row at the top of each page”
+- Right-click the table header → Table Properties → Check "Repeat as header row at the top of each page"

 In LibreOffice:
-- Right-click the table header → Table Properties → Text Flow tab → Check “Repeat heading”
+- Right-click the table header → Table Properties → Text Flow tab → Check "Repeat heading"

 ##### Result
 When a table spans multiple pages, the header will automatically repeat at the top of each page.